bezurn004/Obsi-Forge-Apedia/Community Content/StarSmith/Oracles/Starship/STRSM_OCL_Starship-Approach.md

 ^table-OclStarshipInitialContact

 ## Oracle: Starship First Look {1-2}
-This oracle can be used to replace the one provided on [[OCL_Starship-Approach#Oracle Starship First Look|Starship First Look Oracle]].
+This oracle can be used to replace the one provided on [[SF_CH5_Starship-Approach#Oracle Starship First Look|Starship First Look Oracle]].

 > [!mechanics]- | Roll > %%GetDice%% | Guidance
 > When first approaching a starship of interest for the narrative choose or roll from this oracle. ^guidance-OclStarshipFirstLook